Tom O'Reilly (rugby league)

 Tom O'Reilly is a Papua New Guinean former professional rugby league footballer who represented Papua New Guinea in the 2000 World Cup.

 Playing career

 O'Reilly played for the Redcliffe Dolphins in the Brisbane Rugby League, and was part of their first premiership since 1965 when they defeated the Wests Panthers in the 1994 grand final.
 He also represented the Queensland Residents.

 O'Reilly played for the Gold Coast Chargers in 1997 and 1998, playing in 34 matches including the club's final game in first grade which was a 20-18 loss against Cronulla.

-In 2000, O'Reilly transferred to Oldham (Heritage № 1099) in England.
+In 2000, O'Reilly transferred to Oldham in England.
 After the 2000 World Cup he had trials with the Salford City Reds.
 He joined Warrington Wolves in September 2001, after a trial there.
 He also played for the Bramley Buffaloes, and the Sheffield Eagles.

 O'Reilly then transferred to the Pia Donkeys in France, scoring a try in the 2003 Lord Derby Cup Final and playing in the 2004 Challenge Cup.